overeem11/MapRAINLINK/README.md

 6. Simply follow the above steps for deriving your own interpolation grids for interpolation with RAINLINK and/or visualization with MapRAINLINK.

+# Error message
+It seems that this error message is not a problem:

+UserWarning: The input coordinates to pcolormesh are interpreted as cell centers, but are not monotonically increasing or decreasing.
+This may lead to incorrectly calculated cell edges, in which case, please supply explicit cell edges to pcolormesh.

 # Open datasets to use with MapRAINLINK
 - Gridded rainfall maps retrieved from CML data from Sri Lanka over a 3.5 month period (https://doi.org/10.4121/14166539.v2).
 - The 2-day sample dataset, which is part of RAINLINK, or the ~4-month dataset covering the Netherlands (https://doi.org/10.4121/uuid:323587ea-82b7-4cff-b123-c660424345e5).
 These datasets need to be processed with RAINLINK to obtain CML path averages or rainfall fields.